-If you're turning 70 1/2 years old and have assets in a traditional IRA, 401(k), or 403(b), you're subject to required minimum distributions (RMDs).
+If you’re turning 72 years old and have assets in a traditional IRA, 401(k), or 403(b), you’re subject to required minimum distributions (RMDs).
 Here are some things to know.

 Here are a few things to consider as you plan for those required minimum distributions.

 It’s required.
 According to RMD rules, failure to take one can be costly, as the IRS will assess a penalty in the amount of 50% of the difference between your RMD and what you actually withdrew from your tax-deferred accounts.
-For example, if you have an IRA with a required minimum distribution for the current year of $12,000 and you only took, say $5,000, you'd be assessed a penalty of half the $7,000 difference, or $3,500.
+For example, if you have an IRA with a required minimum distribution for the current year of $12,000 and you only take, say, $5,000, you’d be assessed a penalty of half the $7,000 difference, or $3,500.
 Yowza!

 After decades of diligent saving, all while allowing your nest egg to grow with no taxes assessed along the way, it’d be a shame to take such a massive hit.
 So it’s important to pay attention to the RMD rules.

 It’s a minimum amount.
 Why does the IRS care if you take a minimum amount each year?
 In a word: taxes.
-Tax-deferral can be a generous incentive, one that was put in place to encourage people to save for retirement.
+Tax deferral can be a generous incentive, one that was put in place to encourage people to save for retirement.
 Once you reach retirement age, it’s mission accomplished, which means, as far as the IRS is concerned, it’s time to pay taxes on at least a minimum amount each year.

 One side note: If you’ve made nondeductible contributions to an IRA over the years, those might not be taxable, but they’ll still be figured into the RMD calculation (more on nondeductible contributions below).